Top Donegal Attractions

 There’s so many top Donegal attractions that it’s hard to know where to start!
 Here’s just a few.
 For all attractions in Donegal please check out www.govisitdonegal.com

-**All attractions subject to Covid guidelines and restrictions – please call ahead or check the social media or website of the attraction before you travel to avoid disappointment**
+**Please call ahead or check the social media or website of the attraction before you travel to avoid disappointment**

 This blog is by no means exhaustive and there’s still plenty to see in the county other than what’s listed below!

 Check out our other blogs – Top things to do for kids and top attractions in the locality and Top things to do in Bundoran

 The obvious place (after Bundoran!) is Ballyshannon – Ireland’s oldest town!
 The easiest way to get an overview of the town is to take one of the weekly historic walking tours (Summer 2020).
 These happen every Friday at 11:30am from the tourist office (at the Bus Eireann station) and will talk about the history of the town from its Royal Charter over 400 years ago, to its association with Bram Stoker, poet William Allingham, rock icon Rory Gallagher, the famine ships and more.
 For more on Ballyshannon see their website here.

 Walk an Alpaca!

 Campview Farm in Ballyshannon is offering walks with alpaca!
 Experience this unique activity right here on our doorstep.
 For more info check out their website here.
 Tours must be booked in advance.